bioforensics/MicroHapDB/dbbuild/README.md

 - `Name`: a symbol following the `mh<chromosome><initials>-<identifier>` nomenclature proposed in [Kidd (2016)](https://dx.doi.org/10.1186/s40246-016-0078-y)
 - `Xref`: an identifier (or comma-separated list of identifiers) used to cross-reference the marker in other databases; this field can be empty, but if it includes one or more identifiers, each of these identifiers should be unique to this marker across all sources
-- `Reference`: the version of the human reference genome used as a variant coordinate system; at the moment, only `GRCh38` is supported
+- `NumVars`: the number of SNPs (or indels) that define this marker
 - `Chrom`: the chromosome on which the marker is found
-- `Offsets`: offsets (from the first nucleotide on the chromosome) of the variants that define the marker, separated by commas; note that the first nucleotide of the chromosome has an offset of `0`, the second nucleotide has an offset of `1`, and so on
+- `OffsetsHg37`: offsets (from the first nucleotide on the chromosome in the hg19/GRCh37 reference assembly) of the variants that define the marker, separated by commas; note that the first nucleotide of the chromosome has an offset of `0`, the second nucleotide has an offset of `1`, and so on
+- `OffsetsHg38`: same as `OffsetsHg37`, but for the `GRCh38` reference assembly
-- `VarRef`: a list of variant identifiers (such as rsIDs) associated with this marker; optional
+- `VarRef`: comma-separated list of variant identifiers (rsIDs) associated with this marker

 For example, the first few lines of the `marker.tsv` for ALFRED looks like this.